 If you qualify as terminally ill under the special rules

-If the DWP or SSA agree that you have a terminal illness based on their definition, you’ll be awarded Attendance Allowance at the higher rate from your claim date.
+If the Department for Work and Pensions (DWP) or Disability and Carers Service (DCS) in Northern Ireland agree that you have a terminal illness based on their definition, you’ll be awarded Attendance Allowance at the higher rate from your claim date.
 Awards are usually made for three years, so they can be looked at again after this time.

-If the DWP or SSA decide that you don’t meet their definition of a terminal illness, they’ll go on to consider your claim under the ordinary assessment for the benefit.
+If the DWP or DCS decide that you don’t meet their definition of a terminal illness, they’ll go on to consider your claim under the ordinary assessment for the benefit.

 Attendance Allowance is normally paid into your bank account every four weeks in arrears.
 It can be paid weekly in advance if you’re living with a terminal illness.
 You can spend it on anything you like and you don’t have to spend it on disability-related needs.
 Payment normally stops if you go into hospital or a care home for 28 days or longer.